The Real Value of a Herb Garden

 And I have a variety of spring onions growing just outside my back door because I use them all the time.

-Here you can see the thin black tubing which supplies water.
-The drip end put near the centre of the pot and is held into position with a an inverted U shaped piece of wire clamped over it and pegging it into the dirt.
+Below you can see the thin black tubing which supplies water.
+The drip end put near the centre of the pot is held into position with an inverted U shaped piece of wire clamped over it pegging it into the dirt.
 (An old wire coat hanger corner bent into position would work, if you don't have wire.)

 The reason you keep drippers held in position is, they can fall out, and you don't realise until your plant starts to die that it's happened.

 Below is the garden we planted during the pandemic.
 And regardless of initial food shortages, we always had access to fresh vegetables.

 I love to grow vegetables you can't buy at the shop.
 Below is a picture of what our garden was producing every two days during summer 2021.
 If you want to see more of what we've been doing in the garden check out: #jamieanddebsgarden

 Or if you're looking for great ways to make your life simpler, less expensive and time efficient the following link shows you my free system for saving heaps of time and money.

 For ways to use fresh herbs in cooking you may find the following links useful:

 Best Parenting Advice.com is a high quality parenting website designed with child and family success in mind.
 It highlights what successful parents do differently to those who struggle.
 Best Parenting advice.com provides free online resources for busy parents who want the best practical advice on: how to give kids a best start in life, better tips for parenting toddlers, effective child rearing strategies, behaviour management tips, successful goal setting and organizational strategies for successful families, easy family dinner recipes, self-care tips for time-poor parents and free kids learning games.
 The aim of Best Parenting Advice.com is to provide quality practical parenting tips and advice to best help children and families succeed, using the convenience of a website.